On the cluster admission problem for cloud computing: An Elicitation Mechanism to Improve Priors

 How much any given user could ultimately save by labeling his deployments mostly depends how different his deployment types are and on how high the provider sets the charge for variance.
-A user whose deployments are quite uniform will not save much, while a user with some deployments which never scale and some that scale a lot can potentially save a lat.
+A user whose deployments are quite uniform will not save much, while a user with some deployments which never scale and some that scale a lot can potentially save a lot.
 Note that how much the provider should charge is not immediately clear.
-While he would want to set a high price to put a strong incentive on users, he also has to keep the competition from other providers in mind.
-At what point the loss of market share outweighs the gain in efficiency is an intriguing problem we leave for future work.
+While she would want to set a high price to put a strong incentive on users, she also has to keep the competition from other providers in mind.
+At what point the loss of market share outweighs the gain in utilization is an intriguing problem we leave for future work.